Cart

 Latex is another strong contender for motion isolation, though it offers a slightly different feel.
 Unlike memory foam, which slowly contours to your body, latex is more responsive and has a natural buoyancy.
 While it does a good job of absorbing movement, some people find it has a bit more bounce than memory foam or a hybrid.
 For many couples, the motion isolation is more than enough, and they prefer the quicker response time of latex, which makes it easier to change positions.
 If you want a mattress that limits disturbances but doesn't give you that "stuck" feeling, latex is definitely worth considering.

-Our Top Mattress Picks for Motion Isolation
+Our Favorite Mattresses for Motion Isolation

 If you’ve ever been jolted awake by a partner’s tossing and turning, you know just how important motion isolation is for a peaceful night.
 A great motion-isolating mattress absorbs movement, so when one person shifts, the other person barely feels a thing.
 It’s a true relationship-saver!
 We’ve spent countless hours testing and researching to find the beds that do this best.
 Below are a few standouts you can find right here in our showroom, plus some key features to look for as you continue your search for the perfect, undisturbed sleep.